karanBhatt-2099/Real-Time-CDC-Banking-Data-Pipeline/README.md

 It simulates customer, account, and transaction data, streams changes in real time, transforms them into analytics-ready models, and visualizes insights following industry best practices in **CDC, Data Warehousing, DBT, Airflow, and CI/CD**.

-> Think of it as a real-world banking data ecosystem built with modern data engineering tools.

 ---

 ## Pipeline Flow